Peer Production License

 - e.
 This License constitutes the entire agreement between the parties with respect to the Work licensed here.
 There are no understandings, agreements or representations with respect to the Work not specified here.
 Licensor shall not be bound by any additional provisions that may appear in any communication from You.
 This License may not be modified without the mutual written agreement of the Licensor and You.

-Why I still don't believe in the p2p license
+Why I still don't believe in this peer production license

 "A license for a technology is a limitation of use of that technology.
-A newly created technology is not a scare city by nature, because it is something that lives in the realm of knowledge, which has very low distribution costs.
-It is only scarce in terms to the number of individuals who can understand it and to put it into practice.
+A newly created technology is not scarce by nature, because it is something that lives in the realm of knowledge, which has very low distribution costs.
+It is only scarce in terms of the number of individuals who can understand it and to put it into practice.
 A license creates artificial scarcity, it is in some way going against the nature of the thing.

 One might argue that this doesn't apply in all areas.
 For example, innovation in the medical field is still very expensive and risky, because of the high costs of research and because of all the regulations around it.

-One of the most common argument I hear for protective measures, for the p2p license, is that a classical corporation can reduce its costs by feeding on open innovation created by open communities, and can use its market potential to distribute products based on that open innovation, without giving something back to the open community.
+One of the most common argument I hear for protective measures, like the peer production license, is that a classical corporation can reduce its costs by feeding on open innovation created by open communities, and can use its market potential to distribute products based on that open innovation, without giving something back to the open community.
 There are a few implied assumptions in this argument.

 The third implied assumption is that copying technology is actually easy.
 This is true for low tech stuff.
 When the level of complexity increases know how becomes important.
 So it takes some effort to develop effective in house processes to produce and service the product.
 By the time that becomes a given, the open value network is working on the next generation of products.

-If we believe that open value networks can evolve into an economically superior organization, we then have an incentive to allow corporations to integrate open innovation into their products, as long as that open innovation has transitive properties, i.e. if someone builds on top of it the entire thing would become open.
+If we believe that open value networks can evolve into an economically superior organization, we have an incentive to allow corporations to integrate open innovation into their products, as long as that open innovation has transitive properties, i.e. if someone builds on top of it the entire thing would become open.
 This is in fact a subversive tactic to extract value from the present/old economy.
-Corporations spend their own resources to add on top of the open innovation, they must open the entire thing, they most probably do a bad job marketing the open product, which is after picked up by an entity like SENSORICA, further improved and marketed successfully.
+Corporations spend their own resources to add on top of the open innovation, they must open the entire thing, which is after picked up by an entity like SENSORICA, further improved and marketed successfully.
 I actually see open innovation as a Trojan horse into the old economy.
 We actually want corporations to take the bate.